SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/complexity/complexity.md

 material](https://brycewilley.xyz/2022/01/readability-scores-reference) for our
 broader Assembly Line team to consider.

-We followed with a brainstorming session and a cardsorting exercise to put our thoughts together, especially focusing on features that are unique to interactive interviews and paper forms.
+We followed with a brainstorming session and a card sorting exercise to put our thoughts together, especially focusing on features that are unique to interactive interviews and paper forms.